fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 # Create an object for the world map using the FusionCharts class constructor
 # The chart data is passed to the `dataSource` parameter.
-fusionMap = FusionCharts("maps/world", "myFirstMap", "650", "450", "myFirstMapContainer", "json", dataSource)
+fusionMap = FusionCharts("maps/world", "myFirstMap", "650", "450", "myFirstmap-container", "json", dataSource)

 # returning complete JavaScript and HTML code, which is used to generate map in the browsers.
 return render(request, 'index.html', {